-The International Operations Division (IO) is the component of US Citizenship and Immigration Services (USCIS), within the Refugee, Asylum, and International Operations Directorate (RAIO), that is charged with advancing the USCIS mission in the overseas arena.
-Assisting with adoptions, considering humanitarian parole requests, and providing travel documents to people – all with unique needs and circumstances – are just a few of the responsibilities our officers take on a daily basis.
-Operating in a dynamic global environment with constantly changing political, cultural, environmental, and socio-economic factors, IO has approximately 255 employees located in the US and in 22 additional countries, in 25 field offices, in three districts internationally.
-Our employees are highly diverse and include foreign nationals in addition to US citizens; approximately 40 percent of the entire IO staff is made up of foreign nationals.
+The International Operations Division (IO) is the component of US Citizenship and Immigration Services (USCIS), within the Refugee, Asylum, and International Operations Directorate (RAIO), that is charged with advancing the USCIS mission in the international arena.
+Reuniting families, enabling adoptive children to come to join permanent families in the U.S., considering parole requests from individuals outside the U.S. for urgent humanitarian reasons or significant public benefit, and providing information services and travel documents to people around the world – all with unique needs and circumstances – are just a few of the responsibilities our officers assume on a daily basis.
+Operating in a dynamic global environment with constantly changing political, cultural, environmental, and socio-economic context, IO has approximately 240 employees located in the US and in three international districts composed of 25 field offices in 22 countries globally.
+Our employees are highly diverse and include foreign nationals in addition to US citizens; more than half of the IO staff working abroad, and approximately one-third of all IO employees, are foreign nationals.

 With offices in, Florida, California, and Washington, DC, IO Headquarters is responsible for providing leadership, guidance, and support for all IO programs.
 The IO Headquarters organizational chart is available here.